OctopusDeploy/blog/blog/2021-07/google-cloud-platform/index.md

 Octopus Deploy can help you run scripts on targets with the Google Cloud platform.
 In this example, we'll explore the process of creating a new Kubernetes Cluster.

 These scripts typically rely on tools being available on the target workers, however there are a few options to get started quickly.
-If you're Octopus Cloud, the built-in workers have `gcloud` pre-installed.
+If you're Octopus Cloud, the built-in "Windows 2016" dynamic worker images have `gcloud` pre-installed.
 Another option is to use the Octopus [`worker-tools`](https://hub.docker.com/r/octopusdeploy/worker-tools) Docker image with [execution containers for workers](https://octopus.com/docs/projects/steps/execution-containers-for-workers).
 In general, we recommend that you provision your own tools on your worker.
 This gives you control over tool versions, and it can ensure their compatibility with the scripts you are trying to execute.

 :::hint
 Workers move deployment work off the Octopus Server and onto other machines running in worker pools.
 Octopus Cloud uses them to execute custom scripts and they're also commonly used to run deployment and runbook work for cloud platforms and database deployments.